Towerism/dotfiles/README.md

 - pulseaudio
 - polybar
 - ponymix (used for pulseaudio volume control)
-- pywal (used for tty colorscheme restoration)
+- pywal (used to generate colorscheme from wallpaper)
 - Roboto font (required by polybar)
 - rofi (required by i3)
 - sysstat (required by polybar for cpu usage)